Klein-Baru/Practical-Attachment-II/Project D-Cube/README.md

 Why the title Project D-Cube?
 The project title is inspired by the barebone steps of **D**evelopment, **D**eployment and **D**ata Science-ing involved in coming up with a complete IoT solution.
 It also hails from the pop culture exaggeration of tech-based projects😂e.g. Project X or Project A-X-L from the movie A-X-L.

-This project is being done in conjunction, collaboration and supervision by [Jason N. Kabi](https://www.linkedin.com/in/kabi-jason-b14b68164)
+This project is being done in conjunction, collaboration and supervision by [Jason N. Kabi.](https://www.linkedin.com/in/kabi-jason-b14b68164)

+### <mark> The project is at its early planning stages, watch this project for exclusive tech. and codes.</mark>